-Dear ADN Student:
+Dear Nursing Student,

-Welcome!
-The faculty and I congratulate you on your acceptance to the Alvin Community College Associate Degree Nursing Program.
-We are proud of our tradition of graduating well-prepared, highly skilled nurses and look forward to including you among our many alumni.
+Welcome to the Alvin Community College Nursing Program!
+On behalf of the faculty, I congratulate you on your acceptance.
+We take great pride in our tradition of graduating well-prepared, highly skilled nurses, and we look forward to welcoming you into our community of accomplished alumni.

-We recognize the hard work and effort that it has taken for you to reach this point; however, your work has just begun.
-During the program, you will be challenged both physically and intellectually.
-You will find that attaining a nursing education demands both time and energy.
+We acknowledge the hard work and dedication it has taken to reach this point, but your journey is just beginning.
+The program will challenge you both physically and intellectually and achieving success will require significant time and energy.

-Hopefully, this handbook will make your life a bit easier by providing a source of information on policies, procedures, and other areas that apply specifically to the nursing program.
-Please read it carefully.
-After reading, sign the Student Agreement/Release of Information Form and return it to the ADN office.
+This handbook is designed to assist you by providing important information on the policies, procedures, and expectations specific to the nursing program.
+Please read it thoroughly.
+Once completed, be sure to sign the Student Agreement/Release of Information Form and return it to the Nursing office.